yR-DEV/StreamSummary/README.md

 - ~~Create/brainstorm a way to average out the viewers and channels for each hour of the day (?)~~
     * ~~Look at the average X viewers/channels for like each hour?~~
 - ~~DOING AVERAGES FOR EACH HOUR, NEED TO ENTER 1 ENTRY INTO AverageSchema IN ORDER FOR THE LOGIC TO WORK.
 NEED TO ASK SOMEONE ABIOUT THIS LATER~~
-- Refactor refactor refactor!!!
+- ~~Refactor refactor refactor the summary stats!!!!~~
-- Consider using the update method for chart.js instead of just rerendeing..
+- ~~Consider using the update method for chart.js instead of just rerendeing..~~
-    * I just like the rendering animation even though its harder to see the change in the graph.
+    * ~~I just like the rendering animation even though its harder to see the change in the graph.~~
+- Start to work on getting statistics about streamers now, it looks like I will have to actually register my application with twitch in order to make more api calls.

 ## Things to learn
 - ~~Chart.js and how it accesses data from the backend~~